-Study 1 was a randomized, double-blind, placebo-controlled, multicenter trial in patients with asymptomatic or minimally symptomatic metastatic castrate resistant (hormone refractory) prostate cancer.
-Eligible patients had metastatic disease in the soft tissue and/or bone with evidence of progression either at these sites or by serial Prostate Specific Antigen (PSA) measurements.
+Study 1 was a randomized, double-blind, placebo-controlled, multicenter trial in patients with asymptomatic or minimally symptomatic metastatic castrate-resistant (hormone-refractory) prostate cancer.
+Eligible patients had metastatic disease in the soft tissue and/or bone with current or historical evidence of disease progression concomitant with surgical or medical castration, as evidenced by progression of serum Prostate Specific Antigen (PSA) and/or bone or soft tissue disease.
 Exclusion criteria included visceral (liver, lung, or brain) metastases, moderate to severe prostate cancer-related pain, and use of narcotics for cancer-related pain.

-Study 2 was a randomized, double-blind, placebo-controlled, multicenter trial in patients with metastatic castrate resistant prostate cancer and no cancer-related pain.
+Study 2 was a randomized, double-blind, placebo-controlled, multicenter trial in patients with metastatic castrate-resistant prostate cancer and no cancer-related pain.
 The primary endpoint was time to disease progression; analysis of the primary endpoint did not reach statistical significance.
 All patients were to be followed for survival; however, the survival analysis was not pre-specified.
-A third study, similar in design to Study 2, was terminated prior to completion of planned accrual.

-Figure 1 and Table 2 present overall survival results observed in two randomized, Phase 3 studies of PROVENGE in men with metastatic castrate resistant prostate cancer.
+Figure 1 and Table 2 present overall survival results observed in two randomized, Phase 3 studies of PROVENGE in men with metastatic castrate-resistant prostate cancer.
 The survival findings were consistent across multiple subgroups.
 Analyses of time to disease progression did not meet statistical significance in any Phase 3 study of PROVENGE.
+Page 14 of 19

-Figure 1: Kaplan-Meier Overall Survival Curve for Study 1
+Figure 1 : Kaplan-Meier Overall Survival Curve for

-Table 2: Summary of Overall Survival (All Patients as Randomized)
+Table 2 : Summary of Overall Survival (All Patients as